stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 **Writing 2** is an introduction to academic writing and research.
 The course prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
 We will cultivate these critical practices by reading and analyzing a series of demanding texts and articulating responses to them in the form of essays.
 Shorter writing assignments will focus on a number of skills that are important for taking part in academic conversations.
 Among these are the formal `documentation of sources` and the integration of source materials through `summary,` `paraphrase,` and `quotation.`

-During the Winter term we will turn our focus to academic research.
+During the winter term we will turn our focus to academic research.
 Our libraries hold an impressive array of traditional and electronic search tools as well as millions of books, journal articles, and assorted media.
 Although navigating this vast sea of information is intimidating,